 “Mother-up” your Marketing

-You, as a retailer, are expected to remember Mother’s Day before any of your customers.
-In other words, you should be marketing this holiday early enough that it actually reminds your customers that the holiday is coming up.
+You, as a retailer, are expected to remember Mother’s Day every holiday before any of your customers.
+In other words, you should be marketing Mother's Day early enough that it actually reminds your customers that the holiday is coming up.

 Coupons and Pro-MUM-tions

 Get it?
 Pro-mum-tions?!
 What would a Mother's Day post be without a good dad joke?

 To go along with your email campaign, offer up some coupons or promote a sale in your marketing campaigns.

 We all know Mother's Day is a big holiday.
 For all the dads reading this, here's a warning: this next stat is going to sting a bit...

 According to Mintel, Only £360 million were spent by Britons on Father’s Day in 2015, compared to £510 million on mums.
 You can expect similar (but slightly higher) numbers for 2020 - and dad's will still get the short end of the stick!

 In theory, whatever you might lose in discounts you’ll make up for in volume sales.
 Discounts and coupons are a great way to get shoppers to make purchases on your site.
 Hopefully, you can build some rapport with these shoppers and earn a second purchase from them in the future.